 Umpire Signals

-In baseball, clear communication is crucial, especially when it comes to the infield fly rule.
-The role of the umpire is vital here.
+Clear communication is crucial in baseball, especially when it comes to the infield fly rule.
+The umpire’s role is vital here.
 Knowing the right signals can prevent confusion on the field.
-Let’s dive into how umpires convey this important call to everyone in the game.
+Let’s explore how umpires convey this important call to everyone in the game.

 How Umpires Indicate The Infield Fly